Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 If you now reside in Michigan, you may register to vote within the jurisdiction where you currently live.

 Yes.
-Every Michigan voter who offers to vote at the polls must show picture identification or sign an affidavit attesting that he or she is not in possession of picture identification.
+Every Michigan voter who offers to vote at the polls must show picture identification or sign an affidavit attesting that they are not in possession of picture identification.
 A ballot cannot be issued to a voter unless the voter displays picture identification or signs the affidavit.

 Please note that the Lansing Board of Water & Light maintains streets lights throughout the City of East Lansing.
-To report any outages or problems, please call BWL at (877) 295-5001 or email email@example.com
+To report any outages or problems, please call BWL at (877) 295-5001 or visit www.lbwl.com/streetlights.

 Federal, State, Local and tribal governmentsChurch and civil organizationsFarmers and custom harvestersApiarian IndustriesFor-hire and private companies